gtuja/GCL/_document/Specification/SoftwareRequirementSpecification/SWRS.md

 > evtTclTriggerContentChanged<br>
 > evtTclProgressChanged<br>
-> evtTclStatusChanged<br>
-> evtTclLogNotified<br>
+> evtTclNotified<br>

 - **[SWRS#017]** Gcl.Tcl.TaskManager shall invoke these events when it composes events invoked by Gcl.Tcl.Tasks, e.g. Gcl.Tcl.TaskTemplate, or decides by itself.
-- **[SWRS#017]** Gcl.Tcl.TaskManager shall invoke evtTclTriggerContentChanged when it decides that the trigger control, e.g., Button, etc, on the UA.NET shoud be updated.
+- **[SWRS#017]** Gcl.Tcl.TaskManager shall invoke evtTclTriggerContentChanged when it decides that the trigger control, e.g., Button, etc, on the UA.NET shoud be changed.
-- **[SWRS#017]** Gcl.Tcl.TaskManager shall invoke evtTclProgressChanged when it decides that the progress control, e.g., ProgressBar, etc, on the UA.NET shoud be updated.
+- **[SWRS#017]** Gcl.Tcl.TaskManager shall invoke evtTclProgressChanged when it decides that the progress control, e.g., ProgressBar, etc, on the UA.NET shoud be changed.
-- **[SWRS#017]** Gcl.Tcl.TaskManager shall invoke evtTclStatusChanged when it decides that the status control, e.g., Label, etc, on the UA.NET shoud be updated.
-- **[SWRS#017]** Gcl.Tcl.TaskManager shall invoke evtTclLogNotified when it decides that some kind of showing log control, e.g., RichTextBox, etc, on the UA.NET shoud be updated.
+- **[SWRS#017]** Gcl.Tcl.TaskManager shall invoke evtTclNotified when it decides to notify something, e.g., log, etc, to the UA.NET.
 - **[SWRS#017]** Gcl.Tcl shall define events below as members in ITclApplication

 - **[SRS#008]** ITclApplication shall define event handlers below, those shall be implemented by UA.NET to update UI controls on it, when events are invoked by Gcl.Tcl.TaskManager.
 > vidHandleTclTriggerContentChanged<br>
 > vidHandleTclProgressChanged<br>
-> vidHandleTclStatusChanged<br>
 > vidHandleTclLogNotified<br>

 - **[SRS#008]** Gcl.Tcl shall define interfaces below to link UA.NET and Gcl.Tcl.TaskManager.
 > IGclTaskManager